Engineering Solutions for Housing in Massachusetts

 Making It Happen: A Collaborative and Evolving Project

-Originally approved in 2021 under Omni Properties, the project has since evolved—thanks to strong community input and the leadership of Fairfield Development.
-Throughout the project’s evolution, HSH provided critical support in adapting engineering plans to accommodate site reconfiguration, open space goals, and shifting development priorities.—thanks to strong community input and the leadership of Fairfield Development.
+Originally approved in 2021, the project has since evolved—thanks to strong community input and the leadership of Fairfield Development.
+Throughout the project’s evolution, HSH provided critical support in adapting engineering plans to accommodate site reconfiguration, open space goals, and shifting development priorities.
 Today’s final design includes:

-• Trail connections to Cedar Swamp Brook and public sidewalks to Summer Street.
+- Trail connections linking to the existing network along to Cedar Swamp Brook and public sidewalks to Summer Street.

 Engineering for Affordability, Resilience, and Community Impact

-Howard Stein Hudson (HSH) has led civil engineering and permitting efforts for The Penstone, with nearly $1M in engineering work to date.
+HSH has led civil engineering and permitting efforts for The Penstone, supporting the project from early visioning through design and approvals.
 The firm’s approach focused on balancing development needs with environmental responsibility:

 A Model for Smart Growth Across the Commonwealth